 Cutting a pyramid into the top of the peace pole is not hard to do.
 You don't even have to have the right tools, although they help.
 Just measure, cut carefully, and if it doesn't come out right, you can cut another inch off while trying again.
 Someday when I get time I'll post photos of this process.
 It can be done with a circular saw or a hand saw.
 And the measuring can be done with any ruler if you don't have something that marks a 45 degree angle.

 In the world of peace poles, they don't say "install" or "erect."
 They say "plant" peace poles.
 To see some ways to plant peace poles, click peace pole planting.

 If you did a process similar to this, but did it on an aluminum or fiberglass post, with the right sanding and priming and the right kind of paint (not house paint), it could last fifteen or more years.
 House paint on wood lasts seven to ten years, possibly twelve.
-If longevity is important to you, my resin peace poles are not painted and will last three or four times as long as painted wood, depending on the setting, and they are only $155.
+If longevity is important to you, my resin peace poles are not painted and will last several times longer than painted wood, depending on the setting, and they are only $155.